torvalds/linux/Documentation/kbuild/makefiles.rst

   values are always numeric.

   $(EXTRAVERSION) defines an even tinier sublevel for pre-patches or additional patches.
-It is usually some non-numeric string such as "-pre4", and is often blank.
+It is usually some analn-numeric string such as "-pre4", and is often blank.

 KERNELRELEASE